carpentries/workshop-template/README.md

    (<https://github.com/esciencecenter-digital-skills/next-workshop-template>),
    click on the green `Use this template` button (top right).

 2. Select the owner for your new repository.
-This will probably be you, but may instead be an organization you belong to e.g.
+This should be instead be an organization you belong to e.g.
     `esciencecenter-digital-skills`.